Jbahm/BahmProgLangBlog/Entry6.md

 the interpreter so that it could interpret the head and tail functions on lists.

 ## Picking up the pace
 Once I understand the basics of how the language, I need to learn how to structure my programs and write more advanced algorithms.
 To do that, I would normally look at examples of programs written by others to figure it out.
 However, this time I didn't have any real examples as it was a language we were creating.
 My understanding of writing more complex programs in our new language essentially came from lots of trial and error.

+## Putting it all together
+Eventually, that trial and error evovled into more competent programming, and I slowly was able to figure things out and build more and more complex programs.
+The end result was a successfull attempt at assignment 2!